 Responsive marketing aims to combine the strengths of traditional, planned marketing with real-time marketing.
 Responsive marketing involves planning future marketing campaigns around events expected to occur in the future, while simultaneously being attentive to current consumer trends as they gear towards the selected future event.

-The advantages of responsive marketing are as follows:
+The advantages of responsive online marketing are as follows:

 Higher quality campaign